anubhamandal/CMPE202_ProjectGroup29/README.md

 1. Pre-built Graphs: Built the graph like continuous curve and fill the intersecting regions.
 2. Designing graphs with predefined shapes as objects and fill them with the given colors as shown

+## Running the game

+The multiplayer game requires that a server is running.
+Try it out on localhost.
+From base path...
+`make compile`
+`make run`

+### Multiple clients
+Greenfoot IDE is one client, but for other clients, you will need the jar.
+On top right, there is a Share button.
+Click Share, then go to Application.
+Hit Export.
+The jar file will be compiled and stored in the path.
+Double click the jar file to run the second client.

 ## TODO - Free-form graph creation.
 Open Issues: